-- The law only applies if charges were dropped, or you were found innocent of a crime
+- The law only applies if police dropped the charges, or a court found you innocent of the crime.

 - The law only applies to websites that charged a fee for mugshot removal.
-After the law was passed, many websites stopped charging a fee for mugshot removal services, while others simply set up a separate company to offer “mugshot removal services”.
+Once the law became official, many sites stopped charging a fee for mugshot removal services.
+Others, however, simply set up a separate company to offer “mugshot removal services“.

 - The law does not apply to newspapers, magazines, and mugshots published online by Florida police departments.